 Molded by the word, the process of painting is significant to my work.
 Each painting begins with a title and the poetic quality guides how I respond.
 I compose using a cyclical process which parallels those found in living ecosystems.
-By adding and subtracting, the surface is disturbed and restored several times before completion.
-I assemble out of materials from nature, as I think of my landscapes more as 'ecoscapes'.
+By adding and subtracting, the surface is disturbed and restored several times before completion and often I apply sensuous materials from nature.
+I think of my abstracted landscapes more as 'ecoscapes'.
 Using traditional techniques, I use oils to reveal atmospheric depth and emotion, in a place of mystery and intense power.
 Always sensing the paint's innate qualities, with its rhythms and flow, I listen very carefully to the paints colour.
 I am fascinated by how the European Romanticists were able to capture atmosphere and light with colour, sometimes even by just using slight tonal shifts, and I recreate these ideals in new and unexpected ways.

 Nancyanne Cowell is an inspirational artist of our time.
 Her stunning and sensuously vibrant ‘ecoscapes’ profoundly capture the cyclical nature of our existence.
 When handled with such virtuosity, Cowell’s subjects — love, life and death — compellingly speak to the fragility of the world, as we know it.
 Beginning with the word, she creates entirely from the title of the painting.
 Cowell’s powerful, yet tenderly painted abstracts show evidence of making, unmaking and remaking, conjuring spectres of the inexorable passage of time.
 Yes, time is fleeting but, here, it is marked and recorded by the tempo of the brush … the whisper of a wing, a suggestion of a wave, an edge, flashes of flesh, drops of pooling blood, hints of blue and pink: Am I beside a perilous precipice, at the edge of the world, witnessing a birth — the first breath — or caught in time, gazing deeply into the jeweled tones of a dragonfly’s eye?
 Bringing forth deep emotions, we are given space to integrate our own stories and experiences into these large-format ‘ecoscapes’, for they are mysterious and as multivalent as they are layered.